We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 An Alternative Product: Roll-Up Keyboard

-The JouerNow RUP002 88 is a flexible, roll-up keyboard that they can take with them anywhere.
-It has 88 keys, and surprisingly, offers numerous effects, including single finger and multi-finger chords, 140 tones, and 30 demo songs.
+The JouerNow RUP002 88 is a flexible, roll-up keyboard piano that they can take with them anywhere.
+It has 88 keys keyboard, and surprisingly, offers numerous effects, including single finger and multi-finger chords, 140 tones, and 30 demo songs and does not sound like a cheap keyboard.

 Are Budget Keyboards Worth It?